abougouffa/one-tab-per-project/README.md

 Whether to strictly obey local variables.

-Set a nil (default value) for only respect the variables when the are defined in the project root.
+Set a nil (default value) to only respect the local variables when they are defined in the project's root (the `dir-locals-file` is located in the project's root).

-Set to a function that takes (DIR PROJECT-ROOT DIR-LOCALS-ROOT), see `otpp--project-name`.
+Set to a function that takes `(DIR PROJECT-ROOT DIR-LOCALS-ROOT)' as argument, see `otpp-project-name`.
+The function should return non-nil to take the local variables into account.

-This can be useful when the project includes sub-projects (a Git repository with sub-modules, a Git repository with other Git repos inside, etc).
+This can be useful when the project include sub-projects (a Git repository with sub-modules, a Git repository with other Git repos inside, a Repo workspace, etc).

 #### `otpp-post-change-tab-root-functions`